cn-uofbasel/ccn-lite/doc/internal/README-multiprotocol.md

 ccnb, CCNx2014 or NDN2013.
 In the past it was possible to discriminate among these packets because luckily enough the "type values" were sparsely populated and the programmers had chosen code points that do not overlap.
-But with the compact IOT2014 format, there is no sparsity anymore.
+But with new packet formats, there might be no sparsity anymore.
 Instead of letting the relay do clever guess and check work for deducing a packet's format, we suggest an explicit way of announcing a packet's encoding.